The 12 best conditioners for fine hair to shop in 2024 for lightweight results

 How do you properly shampoo and condition your hair?

-Echoing Caddy's advice about not applying conditioner directly to the scalp, Petty explains this will cause your roots to lose volume and oil production to occur faster, meaning you will have to wash it sooner.
+Echoing Caddy's advice about not applying conditioner directly to the scalp, Petty explains the knock-on effects, causing your roots to lose volume and oil production to occur faster, meaning you will have to wash it sooner.
 "It is best to split your hair into sections to ensure it is fully saturated and focus on the hair from the chin downwards," she says.
 "Leave it to sit for at least three minutes or longer to maximise its effectiveness, before rinsing it out with cold water for one minute to help seal and smooth the cuticle and dry with a microfibre towel."
 Petty also suggests that, once a week, you swap out your conditioner for one of the best hair masks to quench dehydrated ends.

 How often should you wash fine hair or thinning hair?